open-cluster-management-io/policy-generator-plugin/docs/policygenerator.md

 this way, `placementBindingDefaults.name` must be specified so that the generator can create unique names for the bindings.

-The PlacementRule kind in the `apps.open-cluster-management.io` API group is used by default if no placement is given.
-However, you can use the Placement kind in the `cluster.open-cluster-management.io` API group by specifying a Placement manifest in `placement.placementPath` or specifying labels in `placement.labelSelector`.
+The Placement kind in the `cluster.open-cluster-management.io` API group is used by default if no placement is given.
+However, you can use the deprecated PlacementRule kind in the `apps.open-cluster-management.io` API group by specifying a PlacementRule manifest in `placement.placementRulePath` or specifying labels in `placement.clusterSelector`.

 ## Policy expanders